anirudhsundar/tvm-gdb-commands/README.md

 tvm::PrimExprNode       a       b       _type_final     _type_child_slots
 ```

+### Installation

+The simplest way to install the plugin is to source the commands.py file, either directly in your gdb session or adding the below line to your `.gdbinit`

+`source /path/to/commands.py`

 ### Other Tips

 I set the names for all these commands with tvm_* prefix even though it's not too convenient to type so that it won't collide with other gdb commands.
 One could potentially create a list of aliases for these to save some typing.
 I personally use the below set of aliases.